reshamas/fastai_deeplearn_part1/lessons/lesson_1_intro.md

 * [Rachel Thomas](https://www.usfca.edu/data-institute/about-us/researchers), Researcher in Residence
 * [Jeremy Howard](https://www.usfca.edu/data-institute/about-us/researchers), Distinguished Scholar in Deep Learning

+* 200 students in room at USF
+* 100 Masters' students upstairs at USF
+* 400 International Fellows, via livestream

+Being recorded and will become a fastai MOOC.

 ## ImageNet
 First step is to use a pre-trained model.